panzerdp/dmitripavlutin.com/content/posts/007-this/index.md

 paris.travel();
 ```

 `new City('Paris')` is a constructor invocation.
-The object initialization is handled by a special method in the class: [`constructor`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor), which has `this` as the newly created object.
+The object's initialization is handled by a special method in the class: [`constructor`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor), which has `this` as the newly created object.

 The role of the constructor function is to initialize the instance.
 A constructor call creates a new empty object, which inherits properties from the constructor's prototype.